xlxlxlx/ARGem/README.md

 ## Install the pipeline
 - Download the entire directory of the pipeline
-- Install dependencies in Python: go to the pipeline's directory in terminal and type the following command:
+- Install dependencies in Python
+  Go to the pipeline's directory in terminal and type the following command:
   `pip install -r requirements_w_versions.txt`
 - Install other listed prequisite (with URL links provided)
+- Create MySQL tables for the pipeline using the following command:
+  `mysql -u username -p database_name < create_tables.sql`

 ## Run the pipeline
 - To run the pipeline, go to the pipeline's directory in terminal and type the following command: